Making Every Contact Count

 What is MECC?

-Making Every Contact Count (MECC) is an approach to behaviour change that supports staff to make the most of the everyday interactions that they have with people.
+Making Every Contact Count (MECC) is an approach to behaviour change that supports staff to make the most of the everyday interactions that they have with people using Open Conversation Skills.

 How can I sign up for MECC training?

-To book onto a training course visit the South Gloucestershire Council learning and development website.Learning and development
+To book onto a training course visit the South Gloucestershire Council Eventbrite page (link to follow).

-The training uses everyday situations and focuses on Open Discovery Questions, which begin with either ‘What’ or ‘How’.
+The training uses everyday situations and focuses on Open Conversation Skills, which begin with either ‘What’ or ‘How’.
 For example:

 - what do you need to access the help you require?

-A MECC conversation may sometimes be simply about ‘planting a seed’ so that a person takes a small step towards thinking about change.
+A MECC conversation may sometimes be a brief interaction, simply ‘planting a seed’ so that a person takes a small step towards thinking about change.
 However, where people would benefit from further support to make a change, they can be signposted towards relevant services and signposting information is provided to staff that attend the training.

-MECC is open to staff in both health and non-health services.
-To date in South Gloucestershire we have trained a range of staff including social workers, library staff, health workers, Children’s Centre staff and housing teams.
+MECC related conversation skills provide a fantastic basis for staff who work with people for a more extended period, such as health and social care workers, as it provides an excellent foundation and complements other training, such as coaching and mentoring.
+To date in South Gloucestershire we have trained a range of staff including public health workers, social workers, library staff, health workers, Children’s Centre staff and housing teams.

 What are the benefits of MECC training?